 Naples is a city full of beauty, stories, landscapes, attractions, wonders, and contradictions.

-Await you ancient squares, more than 200 churches, frescoes, museums among the most important in the world, Greco-Roman remains, wonderful panoramas, metro art stations, typical Neapolitan alleys and an authentic popular atmosphere, cheerful and lively nightlife and an ancient gastronomic tradition unmatched in the world.
+Await you ancient squares, more than 200 churches, frescoes, museums among the most important in the world, Greco-Roman remains, beautiful panoramas, metro art stations, typical Neapolitan alleys, and a famous authentic atmosphere, cheerful and lively nightlife and an ancient gastronomic tradition unmatched in the world.

 In addition, its historic center (together with the pizza) is considered a UNESCO heritage site, the largest in Europe.

 Piazza del Plebiscito

 If there is a symbolic place in Naples, this is Piazza del Plebiscito.
 It owes its name to the popular referendum with which Naples ratified annexing the Kingdom of Italy in 1860.
 Once a place of military ceremonies, today, it is the stage on which important events and artistic events are held.

 The square is bordered by architectural monuments of exceptional beauty, among them the neoclassical colonnade of the church of San Francesco di Paola and the Royal Palace.

 The latter was built in the early 1600s and was also the residence of the Bourbons, Gioacchino Murat, and the Savoys.
 It is currently a museum where you can visit the Royal Apartment, the Royal Chapel, the gardens, and the court theater.
 It is also home to the National Library.